rwynn/monstache-site/content/options/index.md

 ### string (default "")

 When cluster-name is given monstache will enter a high availablity mode.
 Processes with cluster name set to the same value will coordinate.
-Only one of the processes in a cluster will be sync changes.
-The other process will be in a paused state.
+Only one of the processes in a cluster will sync changes.
+The other processes will be in a paused state.
 If the process which is syncing changes goes down for some reason one of the processes in paused state will take control and start syncing.
 See the section [high availability](/high-availability/) for more information.

 ## script